diogoseca/sec-to-pandas/README.md

 **WORK IN PROGRESS**

 # SEC EDGAR Financial Reports
-Extract financial data from the SEC's EDGAR database.
+Extract financial data from the SEC's EDGAR database onto Pandas DataFrames.

 ## Intro
 The purpose of this project is to allow users to conveniently extract financial data from the SEC's EDGAR database.
-This library parses the financial data from the SGML into JSON format.
+This library parses the financial data from the SGML into Pandas DataFrames.
 This seamless conversion of filing data to application-ready data is what differentiates this library from other EDGAR libraries.

 While it is essentially a web-scraper, the EDGAR filing structure that it is built on, and the formatting of the filings themselves, should remain rather static.

 ## Installation
-Will eventually upload to PyPI, but for now:
-1. clone/download
-2. `python setup.py sdist` to create distribution package (note: you must have `setuptools` installed)
-3. `pip install ./dist/sec-edgar-financials-0.0.1.tar.gz`
+pip install git+...

 ## Example Usage